 Pablo Neruda: learn more about the chilean poet

-One of the attractions for many visitors who come to Santiago is to learn more about Pablo Neruda.
-But who was Pablo Neruda?
+One of the main attractions for visitors to Santiago is the chance to learn more about Pablo Neruda, one of Chile’s most iconic poets.

 Who was Pablo Neruda?